jaydee829/Inventor/README.md

-# Alternative-Artificer
+# Inventor
-Data for KibblesTasty's Artificer Class
+Data for KibblesTasty's Inventor Class

-Class build in progress, based upon v.2.01 of KibblesTasty's Artificer
+Class build in progress, based upon ALPHA 1.0 of KibblesTasty's Inventor

-Base Class - Basic run complete
+Base Class - Debugging (updated Inventor ALPHA 1.0)

 	Cursesmith - To do